drzacek/Pixel-Star/README.md

 PCB star with RGB LEDs, xmas decoration

+!!
+Warning !!
+This is still a work in progress - I am still waiting for my first PCBs to arrive from JLCPCB.
+Once I have them done I will update this repo with pictures and firmware source code.

 With this project you can make a simple yet nice star-shaped PCB with a bunch of addressable LEDs.

 It has STM32 microcontroller on board and this project provides software for it to drive the LEDs.